apache/gravitino/docs/security/access-control.md

 `COLUMN`, `FILESET`, `TOPIC`, `COLUMN`, `ROLE`, `METALAKE`.
 A metadata object is combined by a `type` and a comma-separated `name`.
-For example, a `CATAGLOG` object has a name "catalog1" with type "CATALOG", a `SCHEMA` object has a name "catalog1.schema1" with type "SCHEMA", a `TABLE` object has a name "catalog1.schema1.table1" with type "TABLE".
+For example, a `CATAGLOG` object has a name "catalog1" with type "CATALOG", a `SCHEMA` object has a name "catalog1.schema1" with type "SCHEMA", a `TABLE` object has a name "catalog1.schema1.table1" with type "TABLE". `METALAKE` object has a name "metalake1".

 ### Securable objects

 A metadata object to which access can be granted.
 Unless allowed by a grant, access is denied.
 Every securable object resides within a logical container in a hierarchy of containers.
 The top container is the metalake.
 You can understand that metalake a customer organization.
 Catalogs are under the metalake.
 Catalogs represent different kinds of data sources.
 Schemas are under the catalog.
 There are tables, topics, or filesets under the schema.

 ![object_image](../assets/object.png)